typesupply/opentype-cookbook/readme.md

 # Things That Should Not Be In This Document (and why)

+Should this be in the final document?
+It's here now to keep me on track.

 - ranges in glyph classes (why: not that useful, hard to debug)
 - CID (why: complex)
 - contour point (why: complex)